jmichel7/LaurentPolynomials.jl/README.md

-This  package, which depends only on `LinearAlgebra`, implements univariate Laurent  polynomials  (type  `Pol{T}`),  and  univariate rational fractions (type `Frac{Pol{T}}`).
+This  package  implements  univariate  Laurent  polynomials, and univariate rational  fractions.
+The  coefficients can  be in  any ring  (possibly even non-commutative, like `Matrix{Int}).

-The  initial motivation was to have a simple way to port GAP polynomials to Julia.
+The  initial  motivation  in  2018  was  to  have  an  easy way to port GAP polynomials  to  Julia.
 The  reasons  for  still having my own package are multiple:

-  * I need  to have  a simple  and flexible  interface, which  I hope this provides.
   * I  need  my  polynomials  to  behave  well  when coefficients are in a ring,  in which  case I use pseudo-division and subresultant gcd.
-  * For my uses my polynomials are several times faster than those in the package `Polynomials`.
-  * I need my polynomials to  work as well as possible with coefficients of types  `T` where elements have a `zero`  method but `T` itself does not have  one (because `T` does not  contain the necessary information).
-An example is modular arithmetic with a `BigInt` modulus which thus cannot be part of the type.
+  * I need my polynomials to  work as well as possible with coefficients of type  `T` where the elements  have a `zero` method  but `T` itself does not  have one, because `T` does  not contain the necessary information.
+An  example is modular arithmetic with  a `BigInt` modulus which cannot be  part of the  type.
+For this  reason the `zero`  polynomial does not have  an empty list of coefficients,  but a list containing one element equal  to zero, so it is  always possible to get a  zero of type T from the zero polynomial.
-  * a final justification is that `LaurentPolynomials` is used by `PuiseuxPolynomials`.
+  * `LaurentPolynomials` is designed to be used by `PuiseuxPolynomials`.
+  * In many cases, my polynomials are several times faster than those in the package `Polynomials`.
+Also the interface is simple and flexible.

+The  only package on which this package depends is `LinearAlgebra`, through the use of the function `exactdiv`.

 Laurent polynomials have the parametric type `Pol{T}`, where `T`is the type of   the  coefficients.
 They  are  constructed   by  giving  a  vector  of coefficients  of  type  `T`,  and  a  valuation  (an  `Int`).
 We call true polynomials those whose valuation is `≥0`.

-There  is a  current variable  name (a  `Symbol`) used to print polynomials nicely  at  the  repl  or  in  IJulia  or  Pluto.
-This name can be changed globally,  or just changed for printing a given polynomial.
-But polynomials do not record individually with which symbol they should be printed.
+There  is  a  current  variable  name  (a  `Symbol`) which is used to print polynomials  nicely at  the repl  or in  IJulia or  Pluto.
+This name can be changed   globally,  or  just  for  printing  a  specific  polynomial.
+But polynomials  do not record individually which symbol they should be printed with.

 **Examples**